dwavesystems/dwave-scikit-learn-plugin/README.md

 ## Examples

-A minimal example of using the hybrid feature selection:
+A minimal example of using the plugin:

 ```python
 from dwave.plugins.sklearn.transformers import SelectFromQuadraticModel